gemmacodes/catoftheday/README.md

-# catoftheday
+# Cat of the Day

-Simple Android app displaying a random cat on demand.
+Simple Android app displaying:
+- a random cat on demand :)
+- A list of breeds with wikipedia links for more information

-Powered by the Cat API: https://thecatapi.com/
+Powered by the wonderful 'the Cat API': https://thecatapi.com/